 It’s funny the things we remember from our childhood, once we become parents and the memories we hold dear.

 Recently someone tried to convince me that training and classroom learning will be phased out in years to come by eLearning, honestly, next they will be telling me that online parties are fun.
 Then I was hit by the next BIG thing, mLearning (eLearning on a mobile device.)

-In all seriousness this is a subject where I will need a lot of persuading as I work for a global training company.
-Also, I struggle deeply with the notion that classroom learning will slowly disappear.
+I struggle deeply with the notion that classroom learning will slowly disappear.
 Now, this time, you will be pleased to read that I put forward a convincing argument as to why I don’t think this is about to happen any time soon.

 My two main points for feeling so strongly on this subject are firstly that people need people.
 We need to learn from each other, we need to watch each other, we need to debate with each other, we need to laugh with each other, we need to challenge each other, we need to motivate each other, we need to compete with each other, and we need to praise each other.